paulcockrell/cakes-micro-services/README.md

 docker-compose up
 ```

-Once booted, you can access the web interface at `http://localhost`
+Once booted, you can access the web interface at `http://lvh.me/`
+If you want to directly access the api service you can reach that at `http://lvh.me/api/cakes`

 ### Futher reading